klawhorn/marketo-dedupe/README.md

 WELCOME TO THE JSON DEDUPLICATION MACHINE!

-1. Clone the repo
+1. Create an empty folder on your machine, open terminal and cd into the empty folder.
+3. To clone the repository, run in console: git clone
-2. Run in console: cd marketo-dedupe
+4. Run in console: cd marketo-dedupe
-3. Run in console: npm install
+5. Run in console: npm install
-4. Run in console: node app.js <=<=<=insert absolute path to JSON file to deduplicate=>=>=>
+6. Run in console: node app.js <=<=<=insert absolute path to JSON file to deduplicate=>=>=>
-5. To see example, run in console: node app.js leads.json
+7. To see example, run in console: node app.js leads.json
-6. For test coverage run in console: npm run test
+8. For test coverage run in console: npm run test

 ::Challenge Given::
 Programming Challenge: